domitille-bonnemain/portfolio/README.md

-  Je ne souhaite pas que le code de mon portfolio soit utilisé pour le moment, merci de votre compréhension.
+Pour le moment, je préfère que mon code de portfolio ne soit pas utilisé.
+Je vous remercie de votre compréhension.
+Mon portfolio est toujours en cours d'élaboration.

-  Ce portoflio est encore un brouillon :)
+For now, I prefer that the code of my portfolio not be used.
+Thank you for your understanding.
+This portfolio is still a draft.